 Thames Water changed their wording for a job ad, removing male-coded words like “competitive”, “champion”, and “confident” and female applicants increased six fold.

 It’s not just gender that can be affected though.
 Using overly complicated language in English job ads can discourage non-native English speakers.
 With talent pools becoming more spread out and people having the ability to work all over the world, you could be putting off great talent.

 These principles apply to internal communications too.
 Could you be alienating your female employees by describing other members of the team as “rockstars” or “ninjas”?
 Sure.
 They could feel like because they don’t have those male-coded qualities, they don’t belong.
 Or they could simply not understand what’s going on because you’ve used complicated, jargon-heavy language in comms.

 Building an inclusive workplace can seem like a lot of work.
 But if you want to succeed in global business, get ahead of your competition by securing talent they can’t, and keep your great people, inclusion needs to be a major part of your strategy going forwards.

-If you’d like to find out more about how Solutions Driven can help you with inclusion, or discover more about our Chief Diversity Officer’s DE&I training, drop Salma an email below.
+If you’d like to find out more about how Solutions Driven can help you with inclusion drop an email below.